ElektraInitiative/PermaplanT/doc/usecases/assigned/offline.md

 - **Scope:** Notifications
 - **Level:** User Goal
 - **Actors:**
-  - User: A user who wants to work offline
+  - User: A user who wants to work offline.
+    Must have the permissions to lock.
   - Other user: Other users who have write access to the same layers in the map
+  - Owner of the map.
 - **Brief:** The user has some features offline while being in the garden without Internet access.
 - **Assignee:** Paul